phpDocumentor/phpDocumentor/docs/manual/for-users/tags/filesource.rst

 @filesource
 ===========

-The @deprecated tag is used to tell phpDocumentor to include the source of the current file in the parsing results.
+The @filesource tag is used to tell phpDocumentor to include the source of the current file in the parsing results.

 Syntax
 ------